14islands/14islands-com-v2/app/blog/_posts/2016-09-22-mobile-apps-without-native-technologies.md

 React Native was inspired by [React](https://facebook.github.io/react/), a super popular framework for the web, also incarnated by Facebook.
 React Native and React web apps are built with JavaScript and share the same architecture pattern.
 The idea is to learn once, use everywhere.

-Developers claim they are able to [re-use around 85% of the codebase](http://nerds.airbnb.com/facebook-react-native/) when using React and React Native together.
+Developers claim they are able to [re-use around 85% of the codebase](http://nerds.airbnb.com/facebook-react-native/) when using React for web and React Native together.

 React Native is a run-time environment inside a native app shell.
 It runs JavaScript code in a special thread, making it possible to have smooth animations while executing other operations.
-There are however limits to optimizing performance in complex apps within the run-time.
+There are though limits to how much it's possible to optimize performance complex apps within the run-time.

 The cool thing is that React Native allows use of native components and access to device capabilities.
-[Native modules](https://facebook.github.io/react-native/docs/native-modules-ios.html) are create to bridge the gap between native code and React Native code.
+[Native modules](https://facebook.github.io/react-native/docs/native-modules-ios.html) are created to bridge the gap between native code and React Native code.
 Most modules exist within the eco-system, but you can build one yourself if needed.

 React Native uses inline styles over CSS using a Flexbox approach.
 I found the ways to style apps a bit limiting.
 It will hopefully improve over time.